kuriharaan/InputSystemWiki/Architecture.md

 >There are no "smarts" built into the state system.
 If you need specific behavior in your state over time, you
 >have to build that behavior into the state event generation part.
 An example are pointer deltas which require
 >both accumulation during frames and resetting between frames.
 The system cannot do that automatically for you.

+### State Change Monitors

+Byte regions in states can be assigned "change monitors".
+If monitors are set up for a particular state and that state receives a state event, the system will perform MemCmps of the state-to-be-assigned to the state-currently-stored.
+If contents of the given memory region in the state are different, a change notification is triggered.

+This system is not publicly accessible and is specific to actions.
+InputManager.AddStateChangeMonitor sets up a monitor and InputAction.NotifyControlValueChanged() receives the notifications (*after* the new state has been committed to memory using MemCpy).

 ## Events